Fashion Editorials on Large Format

-How did you get into fashion photography and why do you choose to shoot film, particularly large format?
+How did you get into fashion photography and why do you choose to shoot film?

-There are several things that attracted me about fashion photography.
+There are several things that attracted me to fashion photography.
 First and foremost, it's beautiful.
 Although there's a throwaway element to it - the clothes and trends going out of season, I think as an art form it can stand the test of time very well, and I think it's under-recognised as a branch of photography in the art photography domain.
-It can be as staged or as natural and free flowing as you want - I like the fact that it's a constructed story and therefore you are in complete control.
+It can be as staged or as natural and free-flowing as you want - I like the fact that it's a constructed story and therefore you are in complete control.
 I like the technicality of it too, lighting can be a very technical discipline.
-I sometimes compare it to applied mathematics, where entire branches of mathematical research stem from a real world problem, but then branch off into a series of abstractions that don't necessarily directly contribute to the solution of the original problem.
-Similarly fashion photography clearly exists to promote a set of garments, however it merely provides a format, a boundary.
+I sometimes compare it to applied mathematics, where entire branches of mathematical research stem from a real-world problem, but then branch off into a series of abstractions that don't necessarily directly contribute to the solution of the original problem.
+Similarly, fashion photography clearly exists to promote a set of garments, however, it merely provides a format, a boundary.
 Last but not least I love the collaborative aspect.
-It is necessarily a team effort, and one that occurs in small and very intense bursts.
+It is necessarily a team effort and one that occurs in small and very intense bursts.
 You do get a buzz from the energy and adrenalin on set.

 First of all I work with 8x10 mostly, so depth of field is a challenge just by contrast.
-Film is prohibitively expensive for 8x10 so the experimenter in me has lead me to explore other material such as x-ray film, paper and other RA4 process types of substrate.
-This was initially as an effort to make shooting 8x10 affordable, but then the properties of these materials in terms of their colour response, or contrast, led me experiment with different types of printing.
-Paper has it's own structure and of course acts as a diffusing layer too, so as a negative it will print very soft.
+Film is prohibitively expensive for 8x10 so the experimenter in me has led me to explore other materials such as x-ray film, paper and other RA4 process types of substrate.
+This was initially an effort to make shooting 8x10 affordable, but then the properties of these materials in terms of their colour response, or contrast, led me to experiment with different types of printing.
+Paper has its own structure and of course acts as a diffusing layer too, so as a negative it will print very soft.
 I liked this painterly ethereal feel and made it my own.

 I'm at the next level of experimental now, shooting medium format film is actually my safety net backup!
-Initially yes a few people were a little nervous of not having the immediacy of digital and I shot a few digital images just for backup.
-I don't do that any more, it interrupts the creative process, so people just have to trust me!
-I do love a polaroid though, I sometimes use them the way the were originally used for in fashion photography, i.e. to check lighting and setup, however they are such charming little things people are fascinated and much more gratified by them than a digital preview.
-That's quite useful to bring a feel good factor to a shoot.
-Sadly the demise of peel apart film makes it a little more difficult, that is the golden standard and I still have a small stash but I lament its end enormously (who doesn't?).
+Initially yes a few people were a little nervous about not having the immediacy of digital and I shot a few digital images just for backup.
+I don't do that anymore, it interrupts the creative process, so people just have to trust me!
+I do love a polaroid though, I sometimes use them the way they were originally used in fashion photography, i.e. to check lighting and setup, however, they are such charming little things people are fascinated and much more gratified by them than a digital preview.
+That's quite useful to bring a feel-good factor to a shoot.
+Sadly the demise of peel-apart film makes it a little more difficult, that is the golden standard and I still have a small stash but I lament its end enormously (who doesn't?).